 There are many benefits to living in Toulouse as an expat.
 Importantly, it has its own airport, so international connections are easy.
 It’s fairly compact, so is walkable, but also has good public transport infrastructure.
 Then, of course, there are the cultural activities.

 Toulouse has a population of around 460,000 and is a compact city compared to other major French hubs.
-You can definitely get away with not owning a car if you live centrally, as most things are in easy walking distance.
+You can definitely get away with not owning a car if you live centrally, as most things are within easy walking distance.

 But if you don't fancy walking, take advantage of the excellent public transport.
 The bus system is extensive and covers all neighbourhoods.
 But there’s also the Metro and the tramway, which makes it incredibly easy to hop between locations.